CarlLee1983/newebpay-logistics/README.md

 ## Configuration

-Initialize the library with your Merchant ID, Hash Key, and Hash IV:
+Initialize the library with your Merchant ID, Hash Key, and Hash IV.

 ```php
 use CarlLee\NewebPayLogistics\NewebPayLogistics;